vc0307/dsap-project/README.md

 ## Proposal Report

 ### 動機與目標
-大多數音樂應用程式將「聽音樂」視為靜態行為——使用者選好播放清單後，音樂便持續播放。然而在現實生活中，人的情緒往往是多層次且不斷變化的，一個人可能同時感到平靜、憂鬱與放鬆，且這些狀態會在短時間內改變。

-本專題的出發點在於：音樂推薦應該回應使用者當下的情緒，而非依賴固定播放清單。因此，本系統以「你現在感覺如何？」為核心，根據使用者輸入的情緒、活動與能量等級，動態推薦最適合的歌曲。

-當使用者情緒改變時，系統會重新計算並產生新的推薦結果，以維持推薦內容與當下狀態的一致性。
+In many music applications, listening is treated as a relatively static activity—users select a playlist, and the system continues playing songs without adapting to changes in the user’s state.
+However, in real life, human emotions are dynamic, multi-layered, and constantly evolving.
+A person may feel calm, sad, and relaxed at the same time, and these emotions can shift significantly within a short period.

+Another challenge is that music recommendation is inherently subjective.
+Even if a system attempts to match a user’s mood, the recommended song may not always meet the user’s expectations.
+This creates a need for systems that can not only generate recommendations, but also adapt based on user feedback.

+This project is motivated by the idea that music recommendation should be responsive, adaptive, and interactive.
+Instead of asking “which playlist do you want?”, the system focuses on understanding “how you feel right now” and adjusting its suggestions accordingly.

+The goal of this project is to design a simple command-line (CLI) music recommendation system that dynamically adapts to the user’s mood, activity, and energy level.
+The system also incorporates basic feedback mechanisms (such as like/skip) to refine recommendations within a session.

+Through this project, I aim to explore how abstract human emotions can be transformed into computable values using data structures and algorithmic logic, while also handling the uncertainty and subjectivity of user preferences.

 ### 預期功能
-- 使用者輸入當前情緒（可為單一或多個）
-- 使用者選擇當前活動（如：studying、resting 等）
-- 使用者輸入能量程度（1–5）
-- 系統讀取並評估歌曲資料
+- User inputs current mood (single or multiple)
+- User selects current activity (e.g., studying, resting)
+- User inputs energy level (1–5)
+- System reads and evaluates song data
-- 根據匹配程度為每首歌曲計算分數（scoring algorithm)
+- Calculates a matching score for each song (scoring algorithm)
-- 推薦最適合的歌曲
-- 顯示前幾名推薦結果（ranking）
-- 使用者可選擇喜歡（like）或跳過（skip）
-- 簡單記錄推薦歷史
-- 系統可在一定互動後提示使用者更新當前情緒
-- 當使用者情緒改變時，系統會根據新的輸入重新產生推薦結果
+- Recommends the most suitable songs
+- Displays top-ranked results (ranking)
+- User can like or skip songs
+- Maintains a simple recommendation history
+- System prompts the user to update their mood after some interactions
+- When the mood changes, the system regenerates recommendations accordingly

 ### 使用技術
-- 程式語言：Python 3
+- Programming Language: Python 3
-- 介面：命令列介面（Command Line Interface, CLI）
+- Interface: Command Line Interface (CLI)
-- 資料儲存：使用 JSON 檔案進行資料持久化（無需使用外部資料庫）
-- 標準函式庫：使用 Python 內建函式庫（如 json、random 等），不依賴外部套件
-- 程式設計方法：採用物件導向程式設計（OOP）與基本演算法設計（如線性搜尋與評分機制）
+- Data Storage: JSON files (for song data and user history, no external database required), as the system primarily relies on iterating through all songs for scoring rather than complex queries, making a lightweight structure sufficient for the project.
+- Libraries: Built-in Python libraries (e.g., `json`, `random`)
+- Programming Approach: Object-Oriented Programming (OOP) and basic algorithm design (linear search and scoring mechanism)

 ### 時程規劃

 - Week 7 — Proposal
-  確立專題主題，完成 Proposal Report，並設計歌曲與使用者輸入的資料表示方式。
+  Finalize the project idea, complete the proposal report, and design the data format for songs, user input, and recommendation history.

-- Week 8 — Foundation
+- Week 8 — Data and Structure Design
-  建立 `Song` 類別，準備基本歌曲資料，並實作以 JSON 為基礎的資料讀取與儲存機制。
+  Implement the `Song` class, prepare an initial song dataset, and set up JSON-based data loading and saving.

-- Week 9 — Core Engine
+- Week 9 — Recommendation Logic
-  設計並實作評分機制，用於根據使用者的情緒、活動與能量程度來匹配歌曲。
+  Design and implement the weighted scoring algorithm for mood, activity, and energy matching.
+Test the logic with sample inputs.

-- Week 10 — Recommendation Flow
+- Week 10 — Core User Flow
-  實作完整的推薦流程，包括使用者輸入處理、分數計算、排序與結果顯示。
+  Implement the main CLI flow, including user input, score calculation, ranking, and recommendation display.

 - Week 11 — Prototype
-  優化 CLI 互動流程，加入基本的 like/skip 回饋功能，並完成 Prototype Report。
+  Add like/skip feedback, recommendation history, and mood update prompts.
+Complete the prototype report.

-- Week 12 — Enhancements
+- Week 12 — Refinement
-  優化評分公式，並擴充歌曲資料庫以提升推薦多樣性。
+  Improve the scoring formula, expand the dataset, and refine the recommendation criteria.

-- Week 13 — History Function
+- Week 13 — History and Adaptation
-  加入簡單的歷史紀錄功能，用於儲存過去的推薦結果與使用者回饋。
+  Improve history handling and use user feedback to adjust recommendations within a session.

-- Week 14 — Polish
+- Week 14 — Testing and Polish
-  進行系統測試與除錯，並改善輸出格式與程式結構。
+  Conduct end-to-end testing, fix bugs, and improve code structure and CLI output formatting.

 - Week 15 — Final Submission
-  完成最終系統、撰寫 Final Report，並錄製與提交展示影片。
+  Finalize the system, complete the final report, and record the demo video.

 ### 與課程的關聯
-在資料結構方面，系統主要使用 list 作為動態陣列來儲存歌曲資料，方便進行逐一存取與操作；此外，也可使用 dictionary（雜湊表）來建立活動與歌曲特徵之間的對應關係，以提升查詢效率。
+This project involves several fundamental data structures and algorithmic concepts, chosen based on how well they fit the problem.
+A **list** is used to store the song library, as the system evaluates each song sequentially during scoring.
+This makes iteration simple and efficient.
+A **dictionary (hash map)** may be used to map activities to song attributes, allowing efficient lookups without scanning the entire dataset.

-在演算法方面，專題的核心為加權評分演算法（weighted scoring algorithm), 其公式為 score = (mood_match × 3) + (activity_match × 2) + (energy_match × 1)，用於根據使用者的情緒、活動與能量程度評估每首歌曲的匹配程度。系統亦會使用線性搜尋（linear search）來遍歷歌曲資料，並透過排序（sorting）將歌曲依照分數進行排名，以找出最適合的推薦結果。
+The core of the system is a **weighted scoring algorithm**: score = (mood_match × 3) + (activity_match × 2) + (energy_match × 1)

-這些資料結構與演算法的選擇，是為了有效地組織資料、處理使用者輸入，並將抽象的情緒轉換為可計算的數值，進而提升推薦結果的準確性與實用性。
+This algorithm converts subjective user input (such as emotions) into numerical values that can be compared and ranked.
+The system also uses **linear search** to evaluate each song and **sorting** to rank songs by relevance, ensuring that the most suitable recommendations are selected.
+These choices allow the system to efficiently organize data, process user input, and generate meaningful recommendations.

 ## Prototype Report